DivitGitHub/Build_it_Bigger/README.md

 ## What I've learnt

-I learnt the role of Gradle in building Android Apps and how to use Gradle to manage apps of increasing complexity.
+The role of Gradle in building Android Apps and how to use Gradle to manage apps of increasing complexity.
 I've also learnt to:

 * Add free and paid flavors to an app, and set up builds to share code between them